-The Company is exposed to interest rate risk on its line of credit, which as of December 31, 2009 had an outstanding balance of \$9,550,000, and as of February 19, 2009 had an outstanding balance of \$6,900,000, and the long-term debt currently outstanding.
-The line-of-credit interest rate can be tied to the lending bank's prime rate and would change when that rate changes, or the debt can be tied to a LIBOR rate on a fixed basis and change only at maturity of the fixed-rate feature.
-The long-term debt (\$358,000 as of December 31, 2009) has a fixed interest rate and the fair value of this long-term debt will change based on interest rate movements in the market.
+The Company has potential interest rate risk exposure on its line of credit, which as of December 31, 2010 had no outstanding balance.
+The Company does have some interest rate exposure related to its 2010 long-term debt currently outstanding.
+The line-of-credit interest rate can be tied to a LIBOR rate on a floating or fixed basis and the rate would change when that rate changes.
+The long-term debt (\$325,000 as of December 31, 2010) has a fixed interest rate and the fair value of this long-term debt will change based on interest rate movements in the market.
 The floating rate feature in our line of credit can expose us to variability in interest payments due to changes in interest rates.
 We believe it is prudent at times to limit the variability of floating-rate interest payments and in the past have entered into interest rate swaps to manage those fluctuations.

-At December 31, 2009, we had no outstanding interest rate swap agreements.
-However, TA/Petro, an unconsolidated joint venture, has an interest rate swap agreement with respect to \$19,824,000 of its long-term debt to manage interest rate risk by converting floating-interest rate debt to fixed-rate debt.
+At December 31, 2010, we had no outstanding interest rate swap agreements.
+However, TA/Petro, an unconsolidated joint venture, has an interest rate swap agreement with respect to \$19,287,000 of its long-term debt to manage interest rate risk by converting floating-interest rate debt to fixed-rate debt.
 This swap agreement matures in August 2012 and is a contract to exchange variable-rate for fixed-rate interest payments periodically over the life of the agreement.
-The interest rate swap fixed rate is 2.55%.
+The interest rate swap fixed rate is 6.05%.
+As of December 31, 2010, the Company's portion of the decline in fair market value of the interest rate swap was a loss of \$371,000.

-Market risk related to our inventories ultimately depends on the value of the almonds, winegrapes, and pistachios, at the time of payment or sale.
+Market risk related to our inventories ultimately depends on the value of the almonds, winegrapes, and pistachios at the time of payment or sale.
 Credit risk related to our receivables depends upon the financial condition of our customers.
 Based on historical experience with current customers and periodic credit evaluations of our customers' financial conditions, we believe our credit risk is minimal.
 Market risk is discussed below in commodity price exposure.